akshaygangadhar99/Java---Mini-Project/README.md

  **apt_bed_id**: references _tblAptBooking(bed_id)_

 ## Database Rules
-To ease the backend programming load, we have implemented several rules for the entry of attributes into the tables in our database.
+To ease backend programming load, several rules have been implemented for the entry of attributes into the tables in our database.
 These rules are briefly described (table-wise) below:
 - ### tblUser
   - user_gender:
     - 1 - Male